 Skip to main content

-SCIM API Client
+SCIM API client

-SCIM API is a set of APIs for provisioning and managing user accounts and groups.
+SCIM is supported by a myriad of services.
+The SCIM API is a set of APIs for provisioning and managing user accounts and groups.
 SCIM is used by Single Sign-On (SSO) services and identity providers to manage people across a variety of tools, including Slack.

-View the Python document for this module
+View the Python document for this module.

 SCIMClient

 An OAuth token with the admin scope is required to access the SCIM API.
+To fetch provisioned user data, you can use the search_users method in the client.

 import os